0xTCG/aldy/README.rst

 -----------

 The output will be a VCF file if the output file extension is `.vcf`.
-Aldy will report a VCF sample for each potential solution, and the appropriate genotypes.
+Aldy will report a VCF sample for each potential solution and the appropriate genotypes.
 Aldy will also output tags `MA` and `MI` for major and minor solutions.

-  **Note:** VCF is not optimal format for star-allele reporting.
+  **Note:** VCF is not an optimal format for star-allele reporting.
 Unless you really need it, we recommend using Aldy's default format.